 There are more specialized loan programs today than ever before.
 To promote business ownership among traditionally underserved populations, the government offers special financing for these groups.
 For example:

-The SBA Office of Women’s Business Ownership (OWBO) supports women entrepreneurs through training and counseling, financing and awarding of federal contracts.
-Through Women’s Business Centers in almost every state, the SBA helps women entrepreneurs start and grow their businesses.
-In 2009, the SBA backed nearly 10,000 loans worth about $2 billion to women entrepreneurs.
+The SBA Office of Women's Business Ownership (OWBO) supports women entrepreneurs through training and counseling, financing and awarding of federal contracts.
+Through Women's Business Centers in almost every state, the SBA helps women entrepreneurs start and grow their businesses.
+In FY 2018, the SBA approved over 66,000 loans for a total surpassing $30 billion.
+Learn more about small business loans for women.

 Mark Quinn is the district director of the San Francisco office of the Small Business Administration (SBA), where he has worked for the last 30 years.
 Here he offers some insight and advice to those interested in securing a loan.